 Risks and challenges

-Naturally, with a construct as flexible as an Object typed variables, there are a few challenges to be aware of when considering when and how to use objects in your SSIS packages.
+Naturally, with a construct as flexible as an SSIS variable, there are a few challenges to be aware of when considering when and how to use objects in your SSIS packages.
 Among the risks:

 - Some coding required.
-In many cases, especially when you’re processing the information contained in the Object typed variable (as opposed to simply passing the value through from a source to a destination), you’re going to have to write some code to address that object.
+In many cases, especially when you’re processing the information contained in the SSIS object variable (as opposed to simply passing the value through from a source to a destination), you’re going to have to write some code to address that object.

 - Debugging challenges.
 If you overflow an Int32, or happen to truncate a string in SSIS, you’ll get a (mostly) friendly error message telling you what went wrong.
-Often, when dealing with Object typed variables, you don’t get that luxury in SSIS.
+Often, when dealing with SSIS object variables, you don’t get that luxury.

-Object typed variables in SQL Server Integration Services allow a great deal of flexibility when dealing with atypical data structures in the ETL cycle.
-Although they are not as commonly used as simple native types, Object typed variables can make otherwise difficult ETL tasks easier.
+SSIS object-typed variables allow a great deal of flexibility when dealing with atypical data structures in the ETL cycle.
+Although they are not as commonly used as simple native types, SSIS object variables can make otherwise difficult ETL tasks easier.

-In my experience, I’ve found that Object typed variables are sometime avoided in SSIS packages simply because they’re misunderstood or believed to be too difficult to use.
-In the next few posts in this series, I’ll illustrate how the Object variable can be leveraged in your SSIS package by demonstrating a few use cases where Object typed variables in SSIS are appropriate.
+In my experience, I’ve found that object-typed variables are sometime avoided in SSIS packages simply because they’re misunderstood or believed to be too difficult to use.
+In the next few posts in this series, I’ll illustrate how the SSIS object variable can be leveraged in your SSIS package by demonstrating a few use cases where they are appropriate.